 Dan is a graduate of Trinity Evangelical Divinity School.
-Recently retired from over twenty years of ministry in China, he is now active in a Southern Baptist church and has a YouTube teaching ministry.
+Recently retired from over twenty years of ministry in China, he is now active in a Baptist church and has a YouTube teaching ministry.
 Before moving to the China, Dan planted and led a church in South Carolina that closely followed New Testament church practices.
 He has traveled widely teaching on the benefits of early church practice.

 Gerald Scarbrough—Gerald studied at Southwestern Baptist Seminary, afterwards serving for over 14 years on the pastoral staff at Baptist churches in Tennessee and Georgia.
 He then shifted his ministry focus to minister in more relationship-oriented churches that see the importance of living out early church practice.
 With the help of the Georgia Baptist Convention, he was also involved with a church planting effort in McDonough, Georgia.
-Gerald now serves as a co-pastor at a Southern Baptist Church in the Atlanta area.
+Gerald now serves as co-pastor of a Baptist Church in the Atlanta area.